xso4/vndb-mirror/data/api-kana.md

 :   Integer identifier of the label.

 private
 :   Boolean, whether this label is private.
-Note that private labels are only
+Private labels are only included
-    included when authenticated.
+    when authenticated with the `listread` permission.

 label
 :   String.